scjx123/ip/docs/team/scjx123.md

 [Reposense link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=scjx123&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 ### 2.2 Contributions to UG:
 The following section shows my contribution to the DOMNUS User Guide.
-It includes: Domsun Tutorial, mc and stats.
+It includes: Domsun Tutorial, mc and stats. <br>
-{start of extract}
+{start of extract}<br>
 ### Domsun Tutorial
 Here is an overview of how Domsun works.
 It maintains 3 key lists that you should take note.
 ![here](../Images/Overview1.PNG)